Trey-dillon/trey-dillon.github.io/README.md

 ## 🖥️ Home Cybersecurity Lab

 Documentation of my personal cybersecurity lab environment covering Windows/Linux administration, networking, virtualization, and defensive security practice.

-(Still a work in progress, my desktop is currenlty being moved.
-Everything on this website has been done on a Macbook using Linux or Windows 11.)
+Still a work in progress!
+My desktop is currenlty being moved.
+Everything on this website has been done on a Macbook using Linux or Windows 11.

+The desktop in question had a Proxmox install with an ethernet cable ready to go.

 🔗 [View Project](https://github.com/Trey-dillon/home-cybersecurity-lab)